iam-aishwaryajoy/Vehicle-Routing-Problem/README.md

 * Utilizes linear regression to handle missing data points in the dataset.
 * The linear relationship is based on correlation matrix.
 * Ensures data integrity and completeness before applying predictive models.
+* The data which enters into the model will not have any missing values.

 ### Delivery Time Prediction: